novadyna/developer-manual/docs/backend/analytics/intro.md

 ---

-This is the stack that makes extensive use of the redis instance.
+This is the stack that makes extensive use of the redis instance, in order to reduce load on the DynamoDB tables, and decrease lambda runtime.

 ### The Basics